-Flights and Observers
+Flights and observers

 For each flight, detection and classification of fires was performed by a single observer.
-Over the course of three nights of detection testing 12 observation sorties were flown (5, 5, and 2 sorties on the evening/morning of April 23rd/24th, 24th/25th and 25th/26th, respectively).
-Six observers participated in two detection sorties across different nights with different target fire configuration and locations for a total of 12 sorties.
-An additional three sorties were flown on April 22nd/23rd to determine suitable ground speed and altitudes for effective detection over the terrain.
+Over the course of 3 nights of detection testing, 12 observation sorties were flown (five, five and two sorties respectively on the evening-morning of 23-24, 24-25 and 25-26 April).
+Six observers participated in two detection sorties across different nights with different target fire configuration and locations, for a total of 12 sorties.
+An additional three sorties were flown on 22-23 April to determine suitable ground speed and altitudes for effective detection over the terrain.
 All observers were trained in fire detection techniques but had no previous experience in fire spotting.
-Training consisted of the standard fire detection observer training course run by the MNR, simulations of fire detection scenarios, and instruction on the set-up and use of night vision goggles.
+Training consisted of the standard fire detection observer training course run by the OMNR, simulations of fire detection scenarios, and instruction on the set-up and use of night vision goggles.

-The flight crew consisted of five or six people: two pilots, an audio/video technician, an experimenter, and the observer (on some flights an additional experimenter tested a tablet based fire logging system but this did not interfere with the main experiment).
+The flight crew consisted of five or six people: two pilots, an audio-video technician, an experimenter and the observer (on some flights an additional experimenter tested a tablet-based fire logging system but this did not interfere with the main experiment).
 The pilots were the only members of the flight crew aware of the test grid location.
-However, they were not aware of fire locations and profiles and did not provide any information to the observer.
-Only the observers were responsible for detecting fires and recording them.
+However, they were not aware of fire locations and profiles, and did not provide any information to the observer.
+The observers alone were responsible for detecting fires and recording them.
 No other crew member was allowed to assist the observer during a detection flight.
 The experimenter kept a paper log as a backup and marked detection, discrimination and confirmation waypoints and the time of detection.
-An audio/video technician continually recorded audio and video during flights.
+The audio-video technician continually recorded audio and video during flights.

 Observers filled out a brief questionnaire to indicate the number of hours they had slept and their current level of fatigue.
-Sorties typically began at 21:30 each night and continued until approximately 02:00.
+Sorties typically began at 2130 hours each night and continued until $\sim$ 0200 hours.

-After each flight the observer was required to fill out a debriefing questionnaire covering the ability to cover the search area, search strategy, visual performance, spatial orientation, NVG side effects, situational awareness and other factors (see below for details and results pertaining to the debriefing questionnaire).
+After each flight the observer was required to fill out a debriefing questionnaire covering the ability to cover the search area, search strategy, visual performance, spatial orientation, NVG side effects, situational awareness and other factors (see Supplementary material for details and results pertaining to the debriefing questionnaire).